 Standard vs No Follow Links

-Both standards and no follow links each have a time and a place.
+Both standard and no follow links each have a time and a place.
 Knowing what they are, when to use them, and how to insert them will help you diversify your linking for following SEO best practices.

 What is Do Follow Link in SEO?